jvanlint/Home-Time/README.md

 The app is designed to notify employees of REA when a tram is coming to the north or south tram stops out the front of 511 Church St., Richmond.

+## Problem Statement
+Thanks to all the perks available at the office.
+It becomes very easy to forget it’s time to catch a tram.
+As such, REA employees have requested a mobile app that would tell them when trams are arriving at either north or south bound tram stops in front of the office.

+The company has reached out to their mobile experts (you) for a solution, that should not only be user friendly but also maintainable & scalable!

 ## Features

 - [x] Obtains the next 3 expected arrival times from the Tram Tracker API for both north and south bound tram stops